Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 The long-term prognosis is less favorable in terms of possible complications.
 Usually you have to be content with the fact that recovery is achieved only in 30-50% of cases.

-The prognosis of secondary AGA depends mainly on the underlying disease and its possible complications.
+The prognosis for secondary AGA depends mainly on the concomitant disease and its possible complications.

 Most often, pulmonary thromboembolism and disseminated intravascular coagulation are observed (Cotter S.M., 1992).
-In rare cases, complications are noted in the form of lymphadenitis, endocarditis, hepatitis or glomerulonephritis, which can be fatal (Stewart A.F., Feldman B.F, 1993).
+In rare cases, complications such as lymphadenitis, endocarditis, hepatitis or glomerulonephritis are noted, which can lead to death (Stewart A.F., Feldman B.F., 1993).

-In class III disease, the prognosis is most often favorable.
-In cats, the prognosis is poor, since the disease is often associated with infection caused by one or another retrovirus (feline leukemia virus, FeLV; feline immunodeficiency virus, VIF) (ChabreB., 1990).
+For class III disease, the prognosis is most often favorable.
+In cats, the prognosis is guarded, since the disease is often associated with infection caused by one or another retrovirus (feline leukemia virus, FeLV; feline immunodeficiency virus, VIF) (ChabreB., 1990).

 A more cautious prognosis for diseases of classes II and V, accompanied by intravascular hemolysis.

-The prognosis is doubtful in diseases belonging to classes I and IV and accompanied by autoagglutination (Hagedorn J.E., 1988).
-They are more likely to end in death.
+The prognosis is questionable for diseases belonging to classes I and IV and accompanied by autoagglutination (Hagedorn J.E., 1988).
+They are more likely than others to end in death.

 According to Klag et col. (1992, 1993) the overall mortality rate is about 29%.

-AGA therapy can be administered in a variety of ways.
-The most common treatment approach is based on the elimination of the immunological reaction by prescribing immunosuppressants that suppress the formation of autoantibodies and the activity of macrophages responsible for erythrophagocytosis.
+Therapy for AGA can be carried out in various ways.
+The most common treatment approach is based on eliminating the immunological reaction by prescribing immunosuppressants that suppress the formation of autoantibodies and the activity of macrophages responsible for erythrophagocytosis.

 Immunosuppressants